 We help our clients with their ambitions here.
 We’ll start by analysing proactively your operations, looking at the types of potential human error and the probability of these happening.
 You’ll understand what effect such risk will have on system safety.
 You’ll have ways to control or reduce human error so that it’s as low as reasonably practicable (ALARP).

 What we offer

-To assess the potential human errors within your system, and possible effects, we use Human Reliability Analysis (HRA).
+To assess the potential human errors within your system, and possible effects, we use Human Reliability Assessment (HRA).

 To meet regulatory requirements, we may recommend our full human factors safety critical task analysis (HFSCTA).

 This is a critical part of human error analysis.
 You need to know about all the potential risks, so you don’t underestimate the threat to system safety and performance.
 This stage can be used to assess human errors qualitatively, and form the basis for quantifying error (stage 3).

 We’ll use several proven techniques, particularly a human HAZOP (hazard and operability study).
 This variant of an engineering HAZOP focuses on human error.
 You’ll have a choice of approaches.
 Your human HAZOP can form an integral part of your engineering approach by adjusting it accordingly (including guide words for identifying human errors and their underlying causes).
 Or we can perform it independently.